 If you accept a return from the buyer, they need to send the item back to you before you issue a refund or send out a replacement.
 If the buyer is sending an item back because it doesn’t match the listing description or it arrived damaged or faulty, you’re responsible for the cost of return shipping, even if you don’t offer returns.
 If they simply changed their mind or ordered the wrong item, who pays for return shipping is determined by your return policy.

 Managed payments sellers can offer buyers full or partial refunds up to 90 days after the original transaction date.
 If a cancellation, return, or claim is opened against the order, the Send refund option will not be avilable.

-If you disagree with our decision after we've been asked to step in, you can ask us to take another look.
-In order to request an appeal, you'll have to provide additional details for us to take into consideration, such as photographs showing there's nothing wrong with the item.
-We'll review your new information, and get back to you with our final decision, usually within 48 hours.
+If you disagree with our decision after we’ve been asked to step in, you can ask us to take another look.
+In order to request an appeal, you must provide additional details for us to take into consideration, such as photographs showing there’s nothing wrong with the item.
+We’ll review your new information and get back to you with our final decision, usually within 48 hours.

-When you sell on eBay, you can save time managing your return requests by setting up rules that automatically accept returns, or issue immediate refunds.
-Automating your return process can not only save you time, but also help provide a great experience for your customers.
+When you sell on eBay, you can save time managing your return requests by setting up rules that automatically accept returns or issue immediate refunds.
+Automating your return process can not only save you time but also provide a great experience for your customers.